VisualComputingInstitute/BiternionNets-ROS/README.md

 roslaunch biternion predict.launch
 ```

-After that you can open rviz and check your predictions.
+After that you can open rqt and check your predictions.